5T33Z0/OC-Little-Translated/11_Graphics/GPU/AMD_Radeon_Tweaks/README.md

 ## Method 2: Using AMD Radeon Patches by mattystonnie
 **Disclaimer**: Use at your own risk!
 In general, these patches have to be regarded as "experimental".
 They may work as intended but that's not guaranteed.

-1. Choose the SSDT matching your GPU model contained in the "mattystonnie" folder, export it as `.aml` and add it to `EFI/OC/ACPI` and config.plist:
+1. Select the SSDT corresponding to your GPU model located in the "mattystonnie" folder, export it as `.aml` and add it to `EFI/OC/ACPI` and config.plist.
     - For **RX 580**: `SSDT-RX580.aml` and `DTGP.aml`
     - For **RX 5500/5500XT**: `SSDT-RX5500XT.aml`
     - For **RX 5600/5700/5700XT**: `SSDT-RX5700XT.aml`
     - For **RX Vega 64**: `SSDT-RXVega64.aml`
-2. Add the following Kexts to `/Volumes/EFI/EFI/OC/Kexts` and config.plist:
+2. Add the following Kexts to `EFI/OC/Kexts` and config.plist:
     - `DAGPM.kext` &rarr; Enables `AGPM` (Apple Graphics Power Management) Controller for AMD Cards which optimizes power consumption.
     - `Lilu.kext`
     - `Whatevergreen.kext`